-- (g) The Council may fix the charges, if any, to be made for services rendered by the town or the execution of powers vested in the town. - (h) The Clerk shall refer a copy of each ordinance introduced to the Corporation Counsel for advice regarding the validity, legal effect, style, and form of the proposal, but such advice shall not be binding upon the Council. - (g) The Council may fix the charges, if any, to be made for services rendered by the town or the execution of powers vested in the town. - (h) The Clerk shall refer a copy of each ordinance introduced to the Corporation Counsel foradvice regarding the validity, legal effect, style, and form of the proposal, but such advice shall not be binding upon the Council.
+(g) The Town Council may fix the charges, if any, to be made for services rendered by the town or the execution of powers vested in the town including the use of or access to, town property

+(h) The Clerk shall refer a copy of each ordinance introduced to the Corporation Counsel for advice regarding the validity, legal effect, style, and form of the proposal, but such advice shall not be binding upon the Town Council.

+(g) The Council may fix the charges, if any, to be made for services rendered by the town or the execution of powers vested in the town.

+(h) The Clerk shall refer a copy of each ordinance introduced to the Corporation Counsel foradvice regarding the validity, legal effect, style, and form of the proposal, but such advice shall not be binding upon the Council.